ChrisLTD/ChrisLTD.com/_posts/2014-04-17-qunit-testing-ajax.md

 ---
 layout: post
-title: Testing AJAX calls with QUnit
+title: Testing Ajax calls with QUnit
 ---
 The [QUnit](http://api.qunitjs.com/asyncTest/) JavaScript testing framework has the ability to run tests on asynchronous code[^async] using `asyncTest`.
-In this post, I’ll walk you through running a simple test on an AJAX call.
+In this post, I’ll walk you through running a simple test on an Ajax call.

 ## Setup
-Since we’re testing AJAX calls, the tests will need to be run on a local or remote webserver[^server].
+Since we’re testing Ajax calls, the tests will need to be run on a local or remote webserver[^server].
 On your server create three files: `test-response.html`, `tests.html` and `tests.js`.

-We will be calling `test-response.html` using AJAX from our `tests.html` file.
+We will be calling `test-response.html` using Ajax from our `tests.html` file.
 We’ll need the `test-response.html` file filled with some sample content:

 {% highlight html %}
 <html>